 (Page 2 of 2 of Selling Your Home: Overview )

-The buyer will probably shoulder the main paperwork burden in this transaction -- preparing the purchase contract.
+The buyer will probably shoulder the main paperwork burden in this transaction—preparing the purchase contract.
 However, in a few states, the seller prepares the contract after a preliminary offer from the buyer.
 And, in many states, the seller is responsible for filling out a disclosure form, telling buyers what they know about the property's physical condition.
-For more information, see Nolo's article Required Disclosures When Selling Real Estate.
+For more information, see Required Disclosures When Selling Real Estate.

 Advertise and market.
 If you're working with a real estate agent, the agent should help put the property into the online Multiple Listing Service (MLS) and, hopefully, have photos taken and then create a website for your house, send out flyers or postcards, and place an ad in the local classifieds.
 If you don't have an agent, you can take the same steps yourself.
 Then interested buyers can make an appointment to see the house in person.